 - the side reservoir water filter that is compatible with Keurigs with tall or side water tanks

-Regardless of the water filter that you are using (rear or side reservoir), Keurig water filter cartridges will fit perfectly.
+Regardless of the water filter unit that you are using (rear or side reservoir), Keurig water filter cartridges will fit perfectly.